matomatical/coursework-portfolio/README.md

     challenging given the mathematical tone of much of the literature.
     In the end, I was impressed by how I was able to distill the important messages without resorting to any equations.
-In fact, on several occasions I was only attempting to introduce mathematical detail for its own sake, and I obtained a more cohesive review after removing it.
+In fact, on several occasions I found I was only attempting to introduce mathematical detail for its own sake, and I obtained a more cohesive review after removing it.

     ![Distributional reinforcement learning](images/figure-2.png)